Furniture, fittings, equipment and facilities

 The dominant purpose and value for money tests and specified conditions must be met.
 See s25, 26, 27, 28.

 The Commonwealth is not liable to pay an expense or provide a public resource where you contravene any of these obligations (s29, PBR Act).

 On this page

-Furniture, fittings, equipment and facilities for your electorate, Ministerial or Office Holder office, as determined by the Special Minister of State, are provided for purposes related to your parliamentary business.
+Furniture, fittings, equipment and facilities for your electorate, ministerial or office holder office, as determined by the Minister, are provided for your parliamentary business.
 They must not be used for commercial purposes.

-Consistent with the requirement to ensure value for money, an incoming parliamentarian is expected to use the equipment which had been allocated to the outgoing parliamentarian.
-Provision of equipment may also depend on other factors; for example, size and layout of the office may or may not permit a dishwasher to be installed.
+Consistent with the requirement to ensure value for money, an incoming parliamentarian is expected to use the furniture and equipment which had been allocated to the outgoing parliamentarian.
+Provision of furniture and equipment may also depend on other factors; for example, size and layout of the office may or may not permit a dishwasher to be installed.

 You may, at your own expense, install privately-owned equipment in your office (such as items purchased using your electorate allowance).
 However this must be done in consultation with your MaPS State Manager,

 Please be aware that some ICT equipment may not be compatible or able to be supported on the APH network, so it is important to discuss any additional requirements with ParlICT.

 MaPS does not maintain or support privately-owned equipment – you will be responsible for ensuring the appropriate maintenance and safe use of any privately-owned equipment in your office.